 Calculating Alcohol Level

 Calculate the alcohol level by converting the specific gravity reading to a potential alcohol level using a handy table.
 You probably got a copy of this table with your hydrometer, so don’t throw the paperwork out!

 Regardless of the scale used the calculation is pretty simple.

 - Take the Original Gravity reading and look at the table to figure out the POTENTIAL alcohol level.

 - Take the Final Gravity reading and look at the table to figure out the REMAINING POTENTIAL alcohol level.

-- Calculate the difference between the original potential alcohol level and the remaining potential alcohol level to find out the actual alcohol in your beer/wine/cider.
+- Calculate the difference between the original potential alcohol level and the remaining potential alcohol level to find out the actual alcohol.